lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

     """
     N = p1.N

-    # Multiply and pad the result to have length 2N-1
+    # Multiply and pad the result to have length 2N-1.
+    # Note that the polymul function expects the coefficients to be from highest
+    # to lowest degree so we reverse our coefficients before and after using it.
     prod = np.polymul(p1.coeff[::-1], p2.coeff[::-1])[::-1]
     prod_padded = np.zeros(2 * N - 1, dtype=np.int32)
     prod_padded[: len(prod)] = prod